Mid-century design meets 21st century students

 Cincinnati, OH | 22,000 SF

-Understanding the evolving needs of students and the adaptability of its original materials, MarketPointe’s renovation helps position a campus gem for new life and use.
+Understanding student needs, adapting original materials, and providing cost-effective customization positions a campus gem for new life and use.

 Dining halls can help keep students engaged and provide a sense of belonging and community.
 It’s important to get students—particularly first-year students—out of their rooms and into spaces where they can connect with peers, build relationships, and feel a sense of well-being.